WalletHub, Financial Company

 - Credit card interest compounds daily, which means the interest rate applies to your whole balance at the end of each day, including unpaid interest charges from previous days.

-- The average APR among new credit card offers is 17.87%.
-But credit card APRs vary widely based on the applicant’s credit standing.
+- The average APR among new credit card offers is 22.76%.
+However, credit card APRs vary widely based on the applicant’s credit standing.

 - Nearly all credit card APRs are variable, as opposed to fixed, meaning they’re based on a particular benchmark interest rate.
 This usually is the prime rate, which banks use when lending to each other.

-- Many cards offer lower introductory APRs on purchases and balance transfers for a limited time, often starting at 0%.
-Once the introductory period ends, the APR will change to the normal rate.
+Ultimately, it is worth noting that many cards offer lower introductory APRs on purchases and balance transfers for a limited time, often starting at 0%.
+However, once the introductory period ends, the APR will change to the normal rate.

 Elisabeth Braves, Member